alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 ![tables](./images_model/005.png)

-In the left column we see that `Tables` is parent to the child `Orders`, just like in our model: We have a container of type *collection* within another container of type *collection*.
+In the left column we see that `Tables` is parent to the child `Orders`, just like in our model: We have a container of type collection within another container of type collection.
 This means that several `Order lines` can be added to `Orders` that is part of one single `Table`.
 And `Tables` can have several `Table number`'s.
-This is in line with the business process: In our restaurant with `Tables` a particular `Table number` could have multiple `Order lines` for example for two different dishes and some beers.
+In our restaurant with `Tables` a particular `Table number` could have multiple `Order lines` for example for two different dishes and some beers.

-As we can see from this model, *stategroups* and *collections* can contain other types, not necessarily of their own type. *Collections* can contain *stategroups*, *collections*, *texts*, etc. The same counts for *stategroups* and *groups*.
+As we can see from this model, stategroups and collections can contain other types, not necessarily of their own type.
+Collections can contain stategroups, collections, texts, etc. The same counts for stategroups and groups.
 With these types we can build more complex models that describe the contents of and relations between data and that suit the desired business processes.

 <tutorial folder: ./_tutorial/step_03/>